-- " All unauthorised traffic and disturbance is prohibited within protected eider-duck nesting sites during the period from 15 April to 14 July each year, as well as all unnecessary noise from humans and machinery, unless permitted by the eider duck farmer.
-District commissioners maintain registers of eider-duck nesting sites. - " All traffic within 500 meters from the nesting sites of eagles is prohibited during the period from 15 March to 15 August. - " It is prohibited to stay close to the nests of falcons, white-tailed eagles, snowy owls and dovekies for filming, recording noises and other observations that might cause disturbances except by pre-issued permission from the Ministry for the Environment and Natural Resources. - " Photography and filming of white-tailed eagles, falcons, snowy owl and little auk at their nesting sites is prohibited except by permission of the Ministry for the Environment and Natural resources.
+- All unauthorised traffic and disturbance is prohibited within protected eider-duck nesting sites during the period from 15 April to 14 July each year, as well as all unnecessary noise from humans and machinery, unless permitted by the eider duck farmer.
+District commissioners maintain registers of eider-duck nesting sites.
+A map showing the location of protected eider-duck nesting sites is available at www.map.is/aedur.
+Information on the website is updated annually. - All traffic within 500 meters from the nesting sites of eagles is prohibited during the period from 15 March to 15 August.

+- It is prohibited to stay close to the nests of falcons, white-tailed eagles, snowy owls and dovekies for filming, recording noises and other observations that might cause disturbances except by preissued permission from the Ministry for the Environment and Natural Resources. - Photography and filming of white-tailed eagles, falcons, snowy owl and little auk at their nesting sites is prohibited except by permission of the Ministry for the Environment and Natural resources.